Musee d’Orsay is home to plenty of magnificent Impressionist and Post-Impressionist paintings.

 Best time to visit Musée d’Orsay

-Since on Monday Musee d’Orsay is closed, visitors land up on Tuesday in hordes.
-That’s why there is no non-peak hour on Tuesdays.
+Since Musee d’Orsay is closed on Mondays, visitors land up in droves on Tuesdays.
+That’s why the Museum is crowded all through the day on Tuesdays.

 On Wednesday, the traffic is average all through the day.